 You’ve done everything right.
 You’ve learned how much a comprehensive Employee Assistance Program (EAP) can help with employee health and wellness.
 You know happier, healthier employees are more productive.
 You helped put together a quality EAP.
 And, after reading our article on building a more effective EAP, you’ve taken the time and energy to introduce the full spectrum of EAP services to your employees.

-The biggest challenge for any company offering an EAP (or any other employee wellness program) is getting employees to take advantage of the features when they need them.
+The biggest challenge for any company offering an EAP (or any other employee health and wellness program) is getting employees to take advantage of the features when they need them.
 Employees have the information, but do they actually know what to do – or, more importantly, who in your organization to turn to – in case of a health or behavioral crisis?
 In most companies, apparently, the answer is no.

-The research raises an issue
+The research raises an employee health and wellness issue

 The Standard is a leading provider of insurance and other financial products, and they recently commissioned research on the link between employee disability issues and employee productivity.